Virginia Tech Hokies football: Miami

 The Hurricanes and Hokies first met on November 13, 1953, in Miami.
 Miami and Virginia Tech have met in two bowl games, the 1966 Liberty Bowl and 1981 Peach Bowl.
 The two teams have played annually since 1992, and the rivalry developed when the Hokies became a member of the Big East Conference for football in 1991.
 When the Atlantic Coast Conference (ACC) expanded in 2004, both Miami and Virginia Tech became members of the ACC.
 Both teams continue to compete annually as part of the ACC's Coastal Division.

-Miami leads the series 22–15 as of 2022.
-The last game between the two teams was October 15, 2022, in Blacksburg, and Miami won 20–14.
+Miami leads the series 26–15 as of 2024.
+The last game between the two teams was September 27, 2024, in Blacksburg, and Miami won 38–34.

-The two teams will next play during a yet to specified date in the 2025 season at Miami's home stadium, Hard Rock Stadium in Miami Gardens.
+The two teams will next play November 22, 2025, at Miami's home stadium, Hard Rock Stadium in Miami Gardens.

 Georgia Tech

 One of the Hokies' younger rivals is Georgia Tech.
 Prior to the Hokies joining the ACC in 2004, Virginia Tech and Georgia Tech had only met once previously (an additional scheduled meeting was canceled due to extreme weather).
 Since the ACC adopted divisional format for football, one of these two teams had represented the ACC Coastal Division in every ACC Championship Game except the 2013 season when Duke won the Coastal and 2015 when UNC won it.
 Over the years, the rivalry has become a significant annual matchup in the ACC, specifically when both teams are in both regularly in the AP Top 25 and the race for the Coastal Division championship.

-Virginia Tech leads the series 10–7 as of 2019, with Virginia Tech winning the past meeting.
+Virginia Tech leads the series 12–9 as of 2025, with Georgia Tech winning the past meeting.

 Boston College

 The Boston College-Virginia Tech football rivalry began in 1993 with a 48–34 Boston College win in Chestnut Hill when the two teams began Big East conference round-robin play.
 When the two schools moved to the Atlantic Coast Conference the rivalry continued as the two schools were chosen as permanent cross-divisional rivals.
 The teams played twice in both the 2007 and 2008 seasons, as both teams won their respective divisions of the ACC and played each other in the conference championship.
 Although the Eagles defeated the Hokies in both the regular seasons those two years, Virginia Tech won the 2007 and 2008 ACC Championship Game played between the two schools.

-Virginia Tech leads the series 19–10 as of 2020, with Virginia Tech winning the past meeting.
+Virginia Tech leads the series 22–11 as of 2024, with Virginia Tech winning the past meeting.